Not All Cruise Price Alerts Are Worth Setting Up. Here's How to Tell.

 Based on 13 weeks of fleet-wide tracking.
 Disney based on 8 weeks.

-If you're tracking a Celebrity cruise and set a 10% alert threshold, expect it to fire roughly once every 3 weeks.
+If you're tracking a Celebrity cruise and set a 10% alert threshold, expect it to fire roughly once every three weeks.
 If you're tracking Norwegian at the same threshold, you might wait months.

 That doesn't mean Norwegian is overpriced — it means NCL tends to add value through bundled perks (drink packages, Wi-Fi, excursion credits) rather than cutting the base fare.
 A fare-only alert might miss NCL's version of a deal entirely.